-Fall Semester Number of Occupants Percent of Occupancy
+Fall Number of Percent of

+Semester Occupants Occupancy

+2019 2,151 98.00%

 2018 2,075 92.00%

 2017 2,136 91.32%

 2016 2,223 89.24%

 2015 2,252 92.80%

-2014 2,450 95.65%

-The Administration remains committed to a strong and vibrant future for the University.
-Management continues to evaluate and review current policies and procedures in an effort to enhance operational efficiency and fiscal stability while providing excellent services to its students and constituents.
-Throughout the year, resources are strategically allocated to highest priorities in a manner that supports achievement of the University's mission.
-The University has undertaken an active and precise effort to address years of deferred maintenance and the enhancement of the campus grounds.
+The Administration continues to be committed to a strong and vibrant future for the University.
+Management continues to evaluate and review existing policies and procedures and organizational structure to enhance operational efficiency, budgetary control and fiscal stability while providing excellent services to the student body and the campus community.
+Resources have been and continue to be strategically allocated to priorities that support the University's mission.